EXPLAINER: Why the AP hasn't called Georgia's close race

 EXPLAINER: Why the AP hasn’t called Georgia’s close raceNew

-WASHINGTON (AP) — The Georgia presidential contest between President Donald Trump and Democratic challenger Joe Biden remained too early to call.
+WASHINGTON (AP) — The Georgia presidential contest between President Donald Trump and Democratic challenger Joe Biden remains too early to call.
 Tens of thousands of ballots are still left to be counted — many in counties where the former vice president was in the lead.
 Trump and Biden are locked in a tight contest to secure the 270 electoral votes needed to win the presidency and Georgia is a must-win state for Trump.
 The president prematurely declared he was winning it early Wednesday.
-Yet his lead over Biden had narrowed to less than 3,500 votes by Thursday evening.
+Yet his lead over Biden had narrowed to less than 2,000 votes by late Thursday.